Teaching English is, by far, one of the most common professions for those who live and work abroad.

 Before moving to Seoul, South Korea back in 2015 (best decision of my life!), I knew that teaching English would be the best place to start.
 And over the past few years of being abroad, most of the expat friends that I’ve met have all taught English through different age groups, and in a variety of settings, such as in public elementary schools, private academies, or in corporate companies.

-However, one of the highlights of my time in Seoul, and an experience that really helped me professionally, was the last year and a half, where I ended up working as an Office Manager for Hyundai-Kia Motor-Group, one of South Korea’s most well-known companies.
+One of the highlights of my time in Seoul, and an experience that really helped me professionally, was the last year and a half, where I ended up working as an Office Manager for Hyundai-Kia Motor-Group, one of South Korea’s most well-known companies.

 In this post, I wanted to share my story of how I used my work experiences to get to where I am today, and hope that you can apply some of my tips to your future experiences as well!